aaaceo890/distributed-multi-channel-data-generate/README.md

 The simulation environment is that a single speaker is located in a reverberant environment, containing point noise and background noise, and the microphones are randomly placed in the room.

 You can modify the number of channels, room size, reverberation time(T60), noise type and signal-to-noise ratio to obtain the desired simulation data.
-You can

 The File structure generation mechanism refers to [DIRHA_English_phrich](https://github.com/SHINE-FBK/DIRHA_English_phrich)